What are Swedish Dishcloths & how do I use them?Updated 5 days ago

 Material

 70% cellulose, 30% cotton.
-Plant-based fibres only.
-No synthetic plastics, no microfibre, no microplastic shedding.
+No synthetic fibres, no microfibre, no microplastic shedding.
 OEKO-TEX 100 certified for skin-safe materials.

 What it replaces